Canonical Tags and Canonicalisation

 Self-referential canonicals

 A self-referential canonical points back to the page it sits on.
-This is the correct default for every indexable page on a site, not just pages with known duplicates.
+This is the correct default for every indexable page on a site, including those with no known duplicates.

 The reason: URLs are rarely as stable as they appear.
 Tracking parameters, session IDs, print variants, and CDN variations can all cause the same page to be served at multiple URLs without any deliberate duplication.
 A self-referential canonical on every page removes that ambiguity before Google has to guess.